 Mid-Range: Hotel Bondi

 For a mid-ranged budget, Hotel Bondi is an excellent option.
-It’s right on the beach and has a bright, airy atmosphere featuring a restaurant, beer garden, and its own spirits shop.
+It’s right across the road from the beach and has a bright, airy atmosphere featuring a restaurant, beer garden, and its own spirits shop.

 Budget: Wake Up!
 Bondi Beach